 Aim: To deliver a multi-family program, that integrates the needs of the adult, child/yp and parent-child relationship in order to enable families to overcome trauma associated with ACES and strengthen family’s sense of wellbeing and safety with in the home.

-•Parent/s/cares are struggling to make sense of their young person’s confusing and distressing behavior that cause conflict and difficulties in the home.
+- Parent/s/cares are struggling to make sense of their young person’s confusing and distressing behaviour that cause conflict and difficulties in the home.